PV-Lab/FTCP/README.md

 | `sampling.py`  | Sampling-related functions, including getting the chemical formulas, checking for compositional uniqueness, and outputting CIFs of designed crystals|
 | `ultils.py` | Script for auxiliary functions|
 | `requirements.txt`| required packages|

+# Reproduce Publication Figures

+To be added once publication is up.

 # Authors